veeral-patel/website/content/about/index.md

 ShowPosts = false
 +++

-I live in the SF Bay Area and work as a software engineer.
-I have worked at (or interned for) Yelp, FireEye, and OpsRamp.
+I am a software engineer, and have worked at (or interned for) Yelp, FireEye, and OpsRamp.
+I am also very interested in security as well.

 You can reach me at [veeralpatel4@gmail.com](mailto:veeralpatel4@gmail.com).